Spain Flag

 10. San Sebastián

-San Sebastian
+San Sebastián

-La Concha Bay, San Sebastian
+La Concha Bay, San Sebastián

-Nestled along the Bay of Biscay, San Sebastian, or Donostia in Basque, is a jewel in Spain’s crown, renowned for its culinary prowess and picturesque coastal beauty.
+Nestled along the Bay of Biscay, San Sebastián, or Donostia in Basque, is a jewel in Spain’s crown, renowned for its culinary prowess and picturesque coastal beauty.
 This coastal city captivates visitors with its elegant blend of Belle Époque architecture, world-class gastronomy, and a laid-back seaside atmosphere.

-At the heart of San Sebastian lies La Concha, one of Europe’s most celebrated urban beaches, where golden sands meet the azure waters of the Cantabrian Sea.
+At the heart of San Sebastián lies La Concha, one of Europe’s most celebrated urban beaches, where golden sands meet the azure waters of the Cantabrian Sea.
 The city’s culinary scene is a feast for the senses, boasting a constellation of Michelin-starred restaurants and traditional pintxos bars.
 As you stroll through the narrow streets of the Parte Vieja (Old Town), the tantalizing aroma of grilled seafood and savory snacks beckons you to indulge in the local gastronomic delights.
-San Sebastian effortlessly combines its coastal allure with a deep respect for tradition, making it a destination that lingers in the hearts of those fortunate enough to experience its unique charm.
+San Sebastián effortlessly combines its coastal allure with a deep respect for tradition, making it a destination that lingers in the hearts of those fortunate enough to experience its unique charm.

 11. Mérida